Find Affordable College Courses

 39 Yearly Graduations

 Arizona State University - Tempe tops the list of the most popular school in the U.S. for construction engineering tech majors who are seeking their master's degree.
 Each year, around 74,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $11,720 per year.
-The construction engineering tech program at Arizona State University - Tempe awarded 39 master's degrees during the 2020-2021 school year.
-About 46% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+During the most recent year for which we have data, 39 people received their master's degree in construction engineering tech from ASU - Tempe.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 22% were women.
+Data shows that ASU - Tempe graduates that hold this degree go on to make a median salary of $88,436.

 #2